Voyage 500 · S/V Tropicalia

 The Sale

-Can I have the boat surveyed? +
+Where can I have the boat surveyed? +

 How does the purchase process work? +